josh-project/josh/README.md

 ### Partial cloning

-Reduce load on the network and client machines by cloning subdirectories of the monorepo as individual repositories.
+Reduce scope and size of clones by treating subdirectories of the monorepo as individual repositories.

 ```